tango-controls-hdbpp/meeting-minutes/2020-04-15/Minutes.md

 ## HDB++ @ ELETTRA

-- Elettra is using MySQL wiyth InnoDB engine.
+- Elettra is using MySQL with InnoDB engine.
 - Last 2 years of data are kept in the live HDB++ database (~ 500 GB).
 - Data older than 2 years is transferred to another database instance.
 - ProxySQL is used to redirect queries to the correct database.